UNRC-CS/unrc-cs.github.io/README.md

-# Hello workd
+# Hello world

-This is the main page of UNURC Computer science department.
+This is the main page of UNRC Computer science department.